Sexual consent

 Remember: even if you’ve only witnessed something, you should be an active bystander and let us know so we can do something about it.

-You can access self-help resources on our website or seek support from our Wellbeing and Counselling teams when you need it.
+You can access self-help resources on our Wellbeing and Counselling page or seek support from our Wellbeing and Counselling teams when you need it.
 As well as being a great source of tips for general wellbeing and issues you may be facing, Wellbeing Advisers are here if you wish to seek advice about something that is causing you considerable stress, distress or concern.

 You can also access free and confidential counselling through the Student CareFirst phoneline - available 24 hours a day, seven days a week: +44 (0)800 970 1080.